 The Center hosts fundraising activities.
 The Center also provides the opportunity for sponsors to promote their own businesses during the events.
 Registration and sponsorships for the Center's events opens months before the events are scheduled to be held.
 Registrations and sponsorships collected in advance of the events are deferred as contract liabilities until earned when the event is held at which point the revenue is recognized.
-At June 30, 2023, there were no assets or obligations related to revenue from contracts with customers included in deferred revenue.
+At June 30, 2024 and 2023, there were no assets or obligations related to revenue from contracts with customers included in deferred revenue.

 Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
-As of June 30, 2023, the Center has two cost-reimbursed grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+As of June 30, 2024 and 2023, the Center has two cost-reimbursed grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when we have incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-Consequently, as of June 30, 2023, cost reimbursed grants totaling \$76,590 have not been recognized in the accompanying financial statements because qualifying expenditures have not yet been incurred.
+Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position.
+Consequently, as of June 30, 2024 and 2023, cost reimbursed grants totaling \$136,969 and \$76,590, respectively have not been recognized in the accompanying financial statements because qualifying expenditures have not yet been incurred.
 No amounts have been received in advance under the grants.